paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 There is one trip-up for new players that I want to point out.
 Note `WaitFor(_ => changeInterval)` is a function rather than just a float reference.
 If we had said `WaitFor(changeInterval)` instead, the waiting time would have been zero since `ChangeInterval` was zero at the time of compile.

-Since all functions are compile-time generated, the steps are quite efficient when run.
+Fiber steps are quite efficient when running due to the compile-time nature.

 ### SkipFrames
 Each command in a Fiber list executes in a separate frame.
 If you want a short delay, it is efficient to call SkipFrames.
 The Fiber worker moves to a special queue and only processed when the shortest waiting frame count expires, reducing update overhead.
 The frame rate is usually 30 fps or 60 fps for Unity games.